SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/01-wifi-light-switch-example.md

 2. Once it is powered up and booted, use the PuTTY session to commission the device using

    `./chip-tool pairing ble-wifi nodeID SSID PSK 20202021 3840`

-   where `nodeID` is replaced with the desired ID (for example `./chip-tool pairing ble-wifi 1122 Silabs PSK 20202021 3840`).
+   where `nodeID` is replaced with the desired ID (for example `./chip-tool pairing ble-wifi 1122 SlWifi 12345678 20202021 3840`).

 3. Make sure the SSID and PSK given here are of 2.4 GHz of the Dual Band AP.

    Be sure to note which nodeIDs are used for Matter light and Matter light_switch devices.
 These will be needed later for modifying the Matter light's ACL and the Matter light switch's binding table.

 4. Power up the Matter light switch device and commission it too, using a different `nodeID`.